 Las Gardenia’s had a satisfying veggie burger.
 La Piazza had a pretty good vegetarian plate with baked potato, salad and black refried beans.
 Ernesto’s had an okay tuna sandwich and fries, but we loved the swimming dock on their property (roughly $3 a person, sunset pic below).

-There is a man named Lou who sold us his home-baked bread.
-It was very tasty, and was warm when we bought half a loaf and a muffin for $3.
+There is a man named Lou in El Remate who sold us his home-baked bread from the back of his bike.
+Yep.
+It was very tasty, and it was still warm when we bought half a loaf and a muffin for $3.
 He also gives bird watching tours.
-You’ll find home riding around town on his motorcycle, or his home is down the road towards Ernesto’s, which is on the split from the main road to Tikal.
+He told us his home is down the road towards Ernesto’s, which is on the split from the main road to Tikal.

 Aside from visiting nearby ruins, you can swim in the lake, visit the Jade Museum and gift shop, do a little shopping, and that’s about it.
 Life is slower in El Remate, and that can be a good thing.

 The Jade Museum was time well spent, because we learned how the Mayan people used to find, use and trade Jade.
 You can’t miss they building – it’s large, white and shaped like a pyramid.

 The museum is laid out well, with a gift shop on the opposite side.
 The gifts are reasonably priced, made of real Jade, and the staff were very friendly and intelligent.
 We actually made friends with the manager, Marvin, and invited him to dinner one evening.

 (We went back to Guatemala to visit Marvin in 2017, and we stayed with his lovely family.)